seektan/TGCommon/README.md

 TGCommon
 ========

-A mini Javascript lib including some useful method , jQuery compatible syntax and work well in majority browser , feel free to use it.
+A common Javascript lib including some useful method , jQuery compatible syntax and work well in majority browser , feel free to use it.

 ## How to use